bxparks/AceSegment/README.md

 The `enableColon` parameter and the `enableColon()` method determine whether the colon segment between Digit 1 and Digit 2 of the LED module is active.
-The 4-digit HT16K33 LED clock modules from Adafruit (and its clones) allow the colon segment to be controlled independently of the decimal point of Digit 1.
-This is unlike other 4-digit clock modules which take over the control line for the decimal point of Digit 1 to the colon segment, causing that decimal point to become disabled.
+The 4-digit HT16K33 LED clock modules from Adafruit and its clones allow the colon segment to be controlled independently of the decimal point of Digit 1.
+But AceSegment does not support controlling both the decimal point and the colon segment *at the time same*.
+However, it allows selecting one or the other:

+* `enableColon = false`
+    * the module behave like a normal 4-digit LED module with its decimal point on Digit 1.
+* `enableColon = true`
-The AceSegment library does not support controlling both the decimal point and the colon segment *at the time same*.
-However, it allows selecting one or the other.
-With `enableColon = false`, the LED module behave like any other 4-digit LED module with its decimal point on Digit 1.
-With `enableColon = true`, the LED module behaves like a clock module with a colon segment between Digit 1 and Digit 2.
-This behavior can be selected dynamically at runtime using the `enableColon()` function.
+    * the module behaves like a 4-digit clock module with a colon segment between Digit 1 and Digit 2.

+The `enableColon` parameter can be changed dynamically at runtime using the `enableColon()` method.

 <a name="Ht16k33Module4"></a>
 #### HT16K33 Module with 4 Digits